Ragusa, Sicily: Government

+Sights

 The city has two distinct areas, the lower and older town of Ragusa Ibla, and the higher Ragusa Superiore (Upper Town).
 The two halves are separated by the Valle dei Ponti, a deep ravine crossed by four bridges, the most noteworthy of which is the eighteenth-century Ponte dei Cappuccini.

 Upper Town

 Ragusa Cathedral, dedicated to Saint John the Baptist (San Giovanni Battista), is the biggest attraction in Ragusa Superiore.
 The church was originally located in the western part of ancient Ragusa, under the walls of the Mediaeval castle, where the small church of St. Agnese is today.
 A smaller building was quickly built on the site after the 1693 earthquake, which soon proved inadequate.
 The current edifice was built between 1718 and 1778, with a façade in typical southern Sicilian Baroque style, with three portals and sculptures representing the Madonna, St. John the Baptist and St. John the Evangelist.
 The upper columns have two clocks showing the time in Italian and French fashions respectively.
 The high bell tower, on the left side, is also in Baroque style.

 The ornate Baroque interior has a Latin cross plan, with a nave and two aisles separated by three colonnades embellished with gold.
 Charts showing Bible verses referring to St. John the Baptist are over every column.
 The dome was built in 1783, and covered with copper sheets during the 20th century.
 The side chapels, characterized by altars decorated with polychrome marbles, date from the 19th century.

 Also noteworthy is the Hyblean Archaeological Museum, with different sections devoted to archaeological finds from the Prehistoric to the Late Roman era.